Smart Factory

 The What: Connected Factory Technology

-Connected technologies are what Smart Factories have physically (hardware) or virtually (software) contributing to production by collecting data or organizing workflow.
+Connected technologies are the what of the Smart Factory.
+This is the physical hardware and virtual software contributing to production by collecting data or organizing workflow.
 This includes things like Smart Forms, Business Intelligence software, and cyber-physical systems themselves.

-Some Smart Factories find immeasurable benefits from using automated IoT sensors; others may prefer wearables to ensure connected workers, or a network of deployed programmable logic controllers.
+Some Smart Factories see great benefits from automated IoT sensors.
+Others add in wearables to keep connected workers and a network of programmable logic controllers.

 The When: Integrated Analytics